y4riss/y4riss.github.io/_posts/2023-04-22-chillthehack.md

 Seems like a normal website, before digging any deeper, let's first bruteforce files and directories.

-I like a tool called `dirsearch`, it comes preinstalled if you got `kali` distribution.
+I use a tool called `dirsearch`, it comes preinstalled if you got `kali` distribution.

 ```bash
 ┌──(yariss㉿Kali-VM)-[~/boxes/Chill the Hack]